 I study collective responsibility.
-This includes questions such as what collectively caused harms we can be complicit in, what is the nature of collective agents like corporations, and what we mean by their responsibility.
+This includes questions such as what collectively caused harms we can be complicit in, what the nature of collective agents like corporations is, and what we mean by their responsibility.